StuAtKong/kongpose/Setup.md

 portal.kong.lan | Kong Developer Portal |
 portal-api.kong.lan | Kong Developer Portal API |
 proxy.kong.lan | API Proxies |
-client.kong.lan | Mutual TLS Proxies |
-keycloak.kong.lan | Local Keycloak instance for Authentication |
-locust.kong.lan | Load testing tool |
-redis-commander.kong.lan | Viewer for redis |

-It is *NOT* recommended that you use localhost/127.0.0.1 as the address for Kong.
+Do *NOT* use localhost/127.0.0.1 as the address for Kong.
 Using localhost will give issues when trying to access services as the requests will not be looking at the correct endpoints.
+Use the IP address of your host for the DNS resolution IP address.
 If needed, you can add a 2nd IP address to the lo0 interface in OSX with this command;

 ~~~shell
 sudo ifconfig lo0 alias 10.0.10.1
 ~~~

 Now you can configure the hostname resolution to use 10.0.10.1 for the IP address.
-Note, this setting will not survive a reboot but you can setup an alias automatically on a boot like [this](https://medium.com/@david.limkys/permanently-create-an-ifconfig-loopback-alias-macos-b7c93a8b0db)

 ### SSL Certificates

-The docker-compose file expects to find the SSL certifcate pairs in the `./ssl-certs`, `./ssl-certs/hybrid` and `./ssl-certs/client` directories in this repository; these directories are mapped via docker volumes in the docker-compose file for Kong to access the certificates.
-There are a few pairs of certificates required for HTTPS access to Kong Manager, the Developer Portal, etc and a final set for the Control Plane/Data Plane communication.
+The docker-compose file expects to find the SSL certifcate pairs in the `./ssl-certs` and `./ssl-certs/hybrid` directories in this repository; these directories are mapped via docker volumes in the docker-compose file for Kong to access the certificates.
+We will create our own private CA and use this to sign a wildcart certificate for `*.kong.lan` to ease the installation process.

 Some default certificates are included, but you can also create you own by following the steps below;